Step One: Initial Enquiry

 • Programme outline of activities

-You work with your mentor to finalise your documentation and the mentor will notify the accreditors and the SEDA Office when you are ready to go for accreditation.
-Accreditors will normally need to receive documentation four weeks prior to any accreditation event taking place.
-As a guide, it is possible to complete the accreditation process in approximately three to six months, however it may take longer than this, a lot will depend on how quickly you can prepare the required documentation in the mentoring period in particular.
+Accreditors will normally need to receive documentation four to six weeks prior to any accreditation event taking place.
+As a guide, it is possible to complete the full accreditation process in approximately three to six months, however it may take longer than this, a lot will depend on how quickly you can prepare the required documentation in the mentoring period in particular.

-Step Three: Accreditation
+Step Four: Accreditation

 If the programme cannot be accredited in its present form, the accreditors will offer advice on how it may be developed further in preparation for any subsequent process.

-The accreditors then write a report for formal consideration by the PDF Committee.
-This will be sent to you electronically to add feedback.
-The office will let you know when the report will be considered and ratified by the PDF Committee.
+Once all conditions are met, the accreditors write a report for formal consideration by the PDF Committee.
+This will be sent to you electronically to add feedback and responses.
+The office will let you know when the report has been ratified by the PDF Committee.
+They will send you a certificate of recognition for the institution and a certificate of accreditation for the programme and also let you know dates when further fees will be due.

 If you wish to appeal against the decision of the Committee you are advised to read the SEDA-PDF appeals procedure and follow the procedures outlined.